 If you wish to have a procession to begin the liturgy, a suitable hymn is needed.
 Alternatively, you could begin simply with the priest, or other presider, in place.
-Again, a hymn may pull the community together.
+Again, a hymn may gather the community together.
 But starting in silence is also effective and different from the usual liturgy.

 The introduction is important.
 It could be read by one or several readers.
 Read slowly and reflectively.
 It is designed to focus attention and create calm.